 Why Alternative Law?

 Alternative Law is a government approved and recommended company that provides the clearest alternatives to ligation.
-If your primary goal is to sue the other side or to engage in a long court case, you do not want us, you want a firm that specializes in litigation.
+If your primary goal is to sue the other side or to engage in a long court case, you do not want us, you want a firm that specializes in litigation by Alternate Dispute Resolution.

 If your last option is to sue or go to court, then we can help you.
 It must be clearly understood, that we do not want to help you spend the time and money to litigate, unless absolutely necessary.
 We are not completely against litigation, sometimes we even agree that is your last best strategic alternative or negotiating position, but our experience indicated that it is usually not the best idea in the vast majority of cases.